-Submit your feed to the channel by completing the submission parameters.
+Publish your feed to the channel by completing the submission parameters of using the feed pull URL.
 This may require FTP, API, or other details from the channel.
 Please refer to our channel specific articles for more information.
 Otherwise, you can also configure the feed file settings, email alerts, submission schedule, or generate a feed pull url.

 File Name and Format

 Use these settings to set the filename for the feed, format, compression and encoding.
 For the vast majority of feeds, these settings control the file that is produced when you compile or submit the feed.
 For channels in which we submit via API, these settings only affect the CSV feed preview file.

 If needed, you can also make the feed append the current date/time to the filename.
 Learn about Using date/time in feed file name.